apache/seatunnel/docs/en/configuration/filter-plugins/Split.md

 ##### delimiter [string]

 The string to split on.
-Default is a space.
+Default is a whitespace.

 ##### fields [list]

-The divided list of field names.
-People need specify the field names of the divided strings in order.
+The corresponding field names of splited fields.
+Order of field names is important.

-If the length of `fields` is greater than the length of divided result, the extra fields will be set to empty string.
+If the length of `fields` is greater than the length of splited fields, the extra fields will be set to empty string.

 ##### source_field [string]